 Perhaps the king of these scopes is the Hubble.
-Loads of fanfare and excitement occurred when the scope was launched and with good reason.
-Since 1990 when the scope was launched by the space shuttle Discovery, the scope has produced a cornucopia of images that have become very popular including its beautiful close up of the Eagle Nebula:
+Loads of fanfare accompanied the launching of this scope and it has actually caused a minor revolution in the astronomy world.
+Since 1990 when the scope was placed into orbit by the space shuttle Discovery, the Hubble has produced a cornucopia of images that have been published around the world, such as its beautiful close up of the Eagle Nebula:

 This didn’t occur without a setback or two – within weeks of it going online, a tiny flaw was discovered in its mirror, which led to another shuttle being dispatched to give the scope a set of “glasses” to correct its vision.